balazstothofficial/Real-Time-Deque/README.md

 The Realtime-Deque has following operations:

-* `isEmpty`: Checks if a deque is in the `Empty` state
+* `is_empty`: Checks if a deque is in the `Empty` state
-* `dequeueLeft’`: Dequeues an element on the left end and return the element and the deque without this element.
+* `deqL’`: Dequeues an element on the left end and return the element and the deque without this element.
 If the deque is in `idle` state and the size invariant is violated either a `transformation` is started or if there are 3 or less elements left the respective states are used.
 On `transformation` start, six steps are executed initially.
 During `transformation` state four steps are executed and if it is finished the deque returns to `idle` state.
-* `dequeueLeft`: Removes one element on the left end and only returns the new deque.
+* `deqL`: Removes one element on the left end and only returns the new deque.
-* `firstLeft`: Removes one element on the left end and only returns the element.
+* `firstL`: Removes one element on the left end and only returns the element.
-* `enqueueLeft`: Enqueues an element on the left and returns the resulting deque.
-Like in `dequeueLeft’` when violating the size invariant in `idle` state, a `transformation` with six initial steps is started.
+* `enqL`: Enqueues an element on the left and returns the resulting deque.
+Like in `deqL’` when violating the size invariant in `idle` state, a `transformation` with six initial steps is started.
 During `transformation` state four steps are executed and if it is finished the deque returns to `idle` state.
 * `swap`: The two ends of the deque are swapped.
-* `dequeueRight’`, `dequeueRight`, `firstRight`, `enqueueRight`: Same behaviour as the left-counterparts.
+* `deqR’`, `deqR`, `firstR`, `enqR`: Same behaviour as the left-counterparts.
 Implemented using the left-counterparts by swapping the deque before and after the operation.
-* `listLeft`, `listRight`: Get all elements of the deque in a list starting at the left or right end.
+* `listL`, `listR`: Get all elements of the deque in a list starting at the left or right end.
 They are needed for the correctness proofs.

 [Deque](Deque.thy)